y13i/awsprice/README.md

 ###### `--region value, -r value`

 AWS region code.
-If nvironment variable [$AWS_REGION] is set, it will used as this option value
+If nvironment variable `$AWS_REGION` is set, it will be used as this option value

 ###### `--offerVersion value`